xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 ### Fan Tray Redundancy
 Cisco 8711-32FH-M provides 5+1 Fan Tray Redundancy.
-The system can operate in following conditions:
+The system can operate under the following conditions:
 - 6 Fan Trays is Ideal case
 - 5+1 Fan Tray, followed by major alarm.
 Speed up the all system Fans to 100%